Gwynedd Council: Second home controversy

-Anti-Semitism accusations
+Trade embargo with Israel

 In 2014, the council passed a motion which called for a trade embargo with Israel and was subsequently accused of Anti-Semitism by the organisation Jewish Human Rights Watch.
-Jewish Human Rights Watch won the right to a judicial review of Cyngor Gwynedd's decision, but their claim was dismissed by the High Court in June 2016.
+Jewish Human Rights Watch won the right to a judicial review of council's decision, but their claim was dismissed by the High Court in June 2016.

 Llais Gwynedd

 In 2008, Llais Gwynedd or Voice of Gwynedd, a regionalist pressure group won several seats on Gwynedd Council.
 It demanded an end to cutbacks in rural areas threatening schools, a relaxation of planning controls, action to provide rural employment and calls for more to be done to protect Gwynedd's "unique cultural, linguistic and social fabric".
 The group was represented on the council between 2008 and the 2022 election, when it lost all its seats.

+2024 leader resignation

+Council leader, Dyfrig Siencyn, tendered his resignation on 16 October 2024, after initially refusing to apologise to the abuse victims of Gwynedd headteacher, Neil Foden.
+Siencyn later apologised for this, but four of his cabinet members resigned over the events.
+Siencyn's resignation as leader of the Plaid Cymru group and, consequently, the Council, was accepted at a meeting of the Plaid Cymru group a few days later.

 Political control

+The council has been under Plaid Cymru majority control since 2015.

 The first election to the county council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 A shadow authority was again elected in 1995 ahead of the reforms which came into force on 1 April 1996.
 Political control of the council since 1974 has been as follows: